wilsonmar/VisualStudio/README.md

   You'll also need to download and run a special utility to open the ISO file.
   This is the approach I recommend.

+Login to VisualStudio.com is presented during download, but that's not mandatory.

 Do not download a Language Pack unless you need another language than English.

+Notice licensed editions have a 90 day free trial period.
+But the request is registration within 30 days.

 ## <a name="Distinctives"> Distinctives of Microsoft's Approach</a>